Classical simulability of Clifford+T circuits with Clifford-augmented matrix product states: Simulation Tasks

 \subsection{Wavefunction Amplitude}

-Leveraging the ease of Pauli measurements on Clifford-MPS states, we can also obtain the (unnormalized) wavefunction amplitude for any bitstring from these states.
-Access to the amplitude is useful, for instance, when performing imaginary-time projection from variational states to approximate the exact ground state properties~\cite{Ceperley1980,martin2016interacting}.
+Leveraging the ease of Pauli measurements on CAMPS states, we can also obtain the (unnormalized) wavefunction amplitude for any bitstring.
+Access to the amplitude is useful~\cite{mello2025clifford}, for instance, when performing imaginary-time projection from variational states to approximate the exact ground state properties~\cite{Ceperley1980,martin2016interacting}.
 The approach we present here is inspired by the scheme from quantum certification~\cite{huang2024}, but is formalized in a deterministic manner, owing to the special structure of CAMPS.

 We begin by setting the (unnormalized) wavefunction amplitude for $\ket{\bm{s}^{[0]}}=\ket{0}^{\otimes N}$ to 1.
 To compute the amplitude for any bitstring $\ket{\bm{s}}$, such as $\ket{\bm{s}}=\ket{0\dots001\dots11}$, we define a path that connects $\ket{\bm{s}^{[0]}}$ and $\ket{\bm{s}}$ by turning on the 1’s in the following bitstring sequence, one by one: